wrandtkeflvc/fl_islandora_forms/README.txt

 On initially uploading an object to Islandora, users have the opportunity to upload a MARC record which will be crosswalked to and stored as a MODS datastream.
 Users can later update the MODS datastream using the Full MODS form.
 What is different from a basic Islandora install is that the Full MODS form allows touch ups to metadata that came in through a MARC record and crosswalked to MODS.
 With a basic Islandora install, a user would only be able to edit the handful of fields available in the default MODS edit form for that content model.

 Florida State University is a development partner.
 Their metadata librarian does MODS form work as well.
 The FSU Libraries github is at https://github.com/fsulib/ and FSU's metadata librarian's github is at https://github.com/mrmiguez .

+For instructions on using templates with Islandora forms, refer to the README in the /templates/ directory of this repo.